objEEdump/holidayhackchallenge/README.md

 We opened up what seemed to be the logic for the webserver, `index.js` under the `/www/routes` directory of the [firmware](downloads/giyh-firmware-dump.bin).

-I'll try and enumerate what vulnerabilities we found and the progression we had followed to compromise some of the SuperGnomes. __I hope this will act as a long-winded answer to questions 7 and 8: 7) Please describe the vulnerabilities you discovered in the Gnome firmware, and 8) Describe the technique you used to gain access to each SuperGnome’s gnome.conf file.__
+I'll try and enumerate what vulnerabilities we found and the progression we had followed to compromise some of the SuperGnomes. __I hope this will act as a long-winded answer to questions seven and eight: 7) Please describe the vulnerabilities you discovered in the Gnome firmware, and 8) Describe the technique you used to gain access to each SuperGnome’s gnome.conf file.__

 Something we saw interesting in the source code was this "camera viewer", under `/cam` that allowed you to look at an individual camera image if you gave it an [HTTP][HTTP] [GET request] variable.

 In the [firmware](downloads/giyh-firmware-dump.bin)'s code  ([SuperGnome 01]'s rendition of the software), a user apparently by the name of 'Stuart' had commented out a line of code that would just check if the supplied filename variable had the text '[.png]' _in_ the filename.
 Under that condition, the filename wouldn't have to have [.png] as a file extension.. it just had to be somewhere in the string.
-The current code in [SuperGnome 01] would append on the '[.png]' string no matter what, but the comment led us to wonder... do some of the other SuperGnome's act this way?
+The current code in [SuperGnome 01] would append on the '[.png]' string no matter what, but the comment led us to wonder... do some of the other SuperGnomes act this way?

 ``` js
 // CAMERA VIEWER